insorker/KiteSTL/README.md

 ## Usage

-Link the dynamic library "KiteSTL.so".
+Link the dynamic library "libKiteSTL.so".

 ## Build